 Finance, accounting and audit interviews

-Topics for interview may include accounting principles such as IFRS or US GAAP, internal controls, financial planning or other questions specific to the role.
+Topics for the interview may include accounting principles such as IFRS or US GAAP, internal controls, financial planning or other questions specific to the role.

 You should also be on top of the current regulatory environment and the impact of any potential changes.
 The most important questions might be the ones test your ethical reasoning and on avoiding conflicts of interest.